SarahFrench/DictionariesAndSets/README.md

 # DictionariesAndSets
 Exercises on dictionaries and sets for my apprenticeship - https://corndel.atlassian.net/wiki/spaces/AC/pages/78184452/4+-+Dictionaries+and+Sets

+This week covers dictionaries and sets.

+# Dictionaries

+In Javascript there aren't any dictionaries but you can use Objects and Maps to make key:value pairs.
+In Objects keys must be strings, but in Maps keys can be anything.

 Making Bloom Filters : http://codekata.com/kata/kata05-bloom-filters/
 More info on Bloom Filters: https://www.jasondavies.com/bloomfilter/